-If you are unable to connect to the Internet from a wireless computer, please check the following items:
+If you are unable to connect to the Internet from a wireless computer, please do the following:

 - Look at the lights on your Router.
+Your Belkin Router's lights should be as follows: - The "Power" light should be on. - The "Connected" light should be on and not blinking.

+2. Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen.
+If you are also using a Belkin Wireless Card or Adapter with this Router, the tray icon should look like this (the icon may be red

+4:14 PM

-If you're using a Belkin Router, the lights should be as follows: - The "Power" light should be on. - The "Connected" light should be on, and not blinking. - The "WAN Internet" light should be either on or blinking. - The "Wireless" light should be on or blinking - 2.
-Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen. - The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks"-those wireless networks it can connect to.
+3. The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks"-those wireless networks it can connect to.